 Feet in the Clouds, Richard Askwith (Aurum, 2004) - a book that captures the spirit of both the BGR and the sport of fellrunning as well as its history.

-42 Peaks -The Story of the Bob Graham Round, Buckley, Covell and Smith (2005) Available from good Lakeland book and outdoor shops.
+42 Peaks -The Story of the Bob Graham Round, - Revised Edition 2021 - Peter McDonald.
+Available from good Lakeland book and outdoor shops.

 Bob Graham Round, 1:40,000 map (Harvey Map Services Ltd, 2009)